Swinburne Hale: Personal life and death

 Walter Nelles was a personal friend of Hale's.

-Hale married twice.
+Hale married three times.
 In 1910, he married Beatrice Forbes-Robertson; they divorced in 1920.
 They had three daughters.
 In 1921, he married Marie Tudor Garland Green, a disinherited heiress.
-Between 1922 and 1924 while living mostly in Taos, New Mexico, Hale had an affair with artist Greta R. Hercz.
+Between 1922 and 1924 while living mostly in Taos, New Mexico, Hale had an affair with artist Greta R. Hercz, and married her in November 1924, though it is unclear if he was still married at the time.
+The wedding was officiated by judge Frank W. Parker, and was reported in The Santa Fe New Mexican.

 In 1925, Hale bought a coal yard in Westport, Connecticut, to remake into a studio with apartments as an artists and writers colony.
 Also in 1925, Hale suffered a nervous breakdown.

 Swinburne Hale died age 53 on July 3, 1937, in a sanitarium in Westport, Connecticut.

 Legacy

 His papers are housed at the New York Public Library in New York City, where they occupy 8 archival boxes and 1 oversized folder.
 The papers cover 1908-1924 with "primarily of personal correspondence" and "do not reflect his activities as a lawyer or his socialist sympathies."